uriel1998/networkcontrol-wicd-networkmanager/docs/README.md

 ### network-middle-manager.ini

 The format is simple; all networks are considered **UN**trusted except for the ones you mark as trusted.
+Therefore, the simplest setup is to leave everything under "Trusted" blank.

 Trusted networks can be identified either by the SSID or the MAC address of the gateway.  `wan_detect.sh` will give you that information for the **first** connected network.
-(Network Manager will connect to both a wired and wireless connection at the same time.)
+(Network Manager will connect to both a wired and wireless connection at the same time unless you use the optional `50-disable-wireless-when-wired`.)
 The gateway MAC address should not change, even if you have a VPN running.

 `latency` is used for a delay when you're *switching* networks - say from wireless to wired - so that the up commands do not conflict with the down commands.
 Default is 10 seconds.

-**IMPORTANT** Do not have any extra blank SSID or MAC lines
+**IMPORTANT** Do not have any lines that START with `SSID=` or `MAC=` and nothing after the equals sign for security reasons.

 ```
 [DEFAULT]